mvolkmann/blog/src/oci-smalltalk-article.md

 - Actually use it as an alternative to other languages.
 - Have fun!

-## Taste of Using Cuis Smalltalk
+## Taste Cuis Smalltalk

-Let's walk through using Cuis Smalltalk.
+To really get a feel for what it's like to use Smalltalk, you have to try it.
+So follow the instructions below to install, launch, and use Cuis Smalltalk.

 To install Cuis Smalltalk: